-For further information about professional development opportunities, please contact the Technology and Learning team via email at <a href="technology-emailto:techno
+For further information about professional development opportunities, please contact the Technology and Learning team via email at technology-negative-edu.

 E. Computing and Instructional Facilities

 1. General Computing Access Areas

 The Drescher Graduate Complex is on a wireless network (this covers the outside areas, academic buildings, student, faculty, and staff housing).
 With an authentic user ID and password, one may browse the internet, access e-mail, and work from anywhere on the Drescher Graduate Campus.
 Computers are available at the following locations: